Suman7495/Tzara---A-Personal-Assistant/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+## IMPORTANT NOTE: CURRENTLY UNDER MAINTENANCE, PLEASE RECHECK IN 2 DAYS!!!
+SORRY FOR THE INCONVENIENCE!

 ## Requirements

 1) Debian or Ubuntu based system.